 Data collection for this reference period: 2014-08-04 to 2015-12-18

 Data are collected directly from survey respondents.

 The survey is conducted through multiple modes.
 The establishment or building worksheets are administered using computer-assisted personal interviews.
 The paper worksheet is provided to respondents in advance to help them prepare for the interview.
 The establishment, hybrid, and building questionnaires are administered by mail using a paper questionnaire which is mailed back.
+A supplemental paper questionnaire is being sent to warehouses to collect additional detail for this building activity type.
+The warehouse questionnaire is also returned by mail.
 Follow-up for these questionnaires is done through a computer-assisted telephone interview.

 The decision to collect the information through paper questionnaires or through personnel interviews was made based on the number of questionnaires and the types of questionnaires a respondent would be required to complete.

 All collection for Hybrids is completed through paper questionnaire with CATI follow-up.
 The collection mode for the establishment questionnaire will depend on whether the contact person for the establishment and for the buildings which the establishment occupies, are the same.
 In the case where they are the same, both the establishment and the building data are collected using the CAPI application.
 For establishments with two unique contact persons for the establishment and building information, the establishment information is collected using a paper questionnaire with CATI follow-up and the building information collected using CAPI.